Tag: eastern league

 Jim Hickey, Pitcher, Hartford Bees, 1940.

-In 1941, the Boston Bees were rebranded to the Boston Braves.
-That same year, business manager Charlie Blossfield convinced franchise owners Bob Quinn and John Quinn to make changes at Bulkeley Stadium.
-Blossfield predicted that electric lighting would boost ticket sales if night games were played on a regular basis.
-This allowed fans to go home after work, attend a ballgame in the evening and repeat this schedule day after day.
-The first game under the lights at Bulkeley Stadium took place on June 16, 1941, in game that Hartford lost 5-3 to Scranton.
+In 1941, as the Boston Bees reverted to their previous name, the Boston Braves, business manager Charlie Blossfield wanted change in Hartford.
+He convinced franchise owners Bob Quinn and John Quinn to upgrade Bulkeley Stadium.
+Blossfield predicted that stadium lights would boost ticket sales if night games were played on a regular basis.
+Fans could go home after work and attend evening games on weekdays.
+The Bees’ first home game under the lights took place on June 16, 1941; Hartford lost 5-3 to Scranton.

 Governor Robert A. Hurley throws out the ceremonial first pitch on Opening Day of the Hartford Bees at Bulkeley Stadium, 1941.